argonne-lcf/user-guides/docs/ai-testbed/cerebras/miscellaneous.md

 ## Porting applications to the CS-2

-There is some documentation on the Cerebras documentation site that is helpful.
-(It is not complete.)<br>
+There is some documentation on the Cerebras documentation site that is helpful.<br>
 [Porting PyTorch Model to CS](https://docs.cerebras.net/en/latest/pytorch-docs/adapting-pytorch-to-cs.html)<br>
 [Port TensorFlow to Cerebras](https://docs.cerebras.net/en/latest/tensorflow-docs/porting-tf-to-cs/index.html)